z-open-data/z-omegamon-analytics-elastic-docker/README.md

 Import the saved objects in the `kibana/export.ndjson` file into Kibana.

 Either:
--   In the Kibana UI, select Management ► Stack Management ► Kibana: Saved Objects ► Import
+-   In the Kibana UI:
+    1. Select Management ► Stack Management ► Kibana: Saved Objects ► Import
+    2. Select the following import options:
+        -  Check for existing objects
+           -  Automatically overwrite conflicts
+    3. Click **Import**

 -   Use the Kibana import saved objects API

 **Tip:** Rather than importing into the default space, import into a Kibana space that you have created specifically for these dashboards.